-Objective 3.1: To develop and sustain a network of sidewalks, paths and trails that supports all modes of non-vehicular transportation modes of non-vehicular transportation Actions Time Frame Respo onsibility Status March 2013 Owner Resources 3.1.1.
+Obje Objective 3.1: To develop and sustain a network of sidewalks, paths and trails that supports all modes of non-vehicular transportation Actions Time Frame onsibility Status March 2013 3.1.1.
 Develop an implementation plan for the initiatives described in the City's Pedestrian and Bicycle Master Plan through a phased and budgeted implementation program.
-Ongoing Engineering and Public Works & Community Services Planning Three corridors for new cycle facilities have been selected from the Pedestrian and Bicycle Master Plan (PMBP) to provide connections to the existing cycle network.
+Ongoing Owner Engineering and Public Works & Community Services Resources Planning Three corridors for new cycle facilities have been selected from the Pedestrian and Bicycle Master Plan (PMBP) to provide connections to the existing cycle network.
 The PBMP proposes bike lanes for these corridors.
 However, staff is progressing with stakeholder consultation to help determine the most appropriate cycle facility for each corridor.
 Funding for future cycle facilities continues to be secured via yearly budget deliberations.
 Staff has held two VCF meetings to open dialogue with Vaughan cyclists and provide feedback for staff developing Vaughan's Cycling Strategy.
 Staff continue to participate on the Steering Committee for Ontario Traffic Manual Book 18: Bicycle Facilities.
 The consultant is currently finalizing Book 18.
 3.1.2.
 Through policies to be described in the new Official Plan, develop a more walkable and transit-friendly community with adequate public spaces and a finer grain network of streets.
 Ongoing Planning Engineering and Public Works Urban Design policies for WVEA Secondary Plan area currently being prepared and design policies are being reflected in progress secondary plans (Maple GO, Vaughan Mills, etc.).
 Draft Comprehensive Report of the sustainability guidelines project identifies metrics relating to mobility (walkability) and transit-friendly design at the Block Plan and Site Plan scales.

-Objective 3.2: To develop and sustain a network of roads that supports efficient and accessible public and private transit public and private transit Actions Time Frame Respo nsibility Status March 2013 Owner Resources 3.2.1.
+public and private tr Actions Time Frame Respo onsibility Status March 2013 Owner Resources 3.2.1.
 Continue to work with York Region Transit to develop appropriate local routes to serve users' needs.
 Ongoing Engineering and Public Works DTE staff continue to liaise with York Region Transit on local service routes, bus pad / shelter installations and pedestrian linkages.
 Staff continues to ensure the identification and installation of sidewalk links on arterial roads as part of the development / Block Plan review and approval process.
-Staff also continues to lead the review and coordination of all Toronto-York Spadina Subway Extension and York Region Bus Rapid Transit projects and initiatives with City services.
-3.2.2.
+Staff also continues to lead the review and coordination of all Toronto-York Spadina Subway Extension and York Region Bus Rapid Transit projects and initiatives with City 3.2.2.
 Continue to support the maintenance, repair and renewal of the existing road network.
-Ongoing Engineering and Public Works Additional Roads staff were approved in the 2012 and 2013 Budgets.
+Ongoing Engineering and Public Works services.
+Additional Roads staff were approved in the 2012 and 2013 Budgets.
 3.2.3.
 Continue on-going comprehensive review and update of engineering standards and design criteria including lighting, sidewalks, road cross-sections, etc. consistent with the intent of other City policies including the new Official Plan.
 Ongoing Engineering and Public Works The final draft of the Engineering Design Criteria has been prepared.
 The documents will be finalized and put into practice following consolation wit BILD and stakeholders in 2013.
 3.2.4.
 Conduct the City-wide Parking Standards Review (as per Vaughan Vision 2020).
 2009-2010 Engineering and Public Works Completed IBI Study to address parking standards and implementing new standards in applications.
-Zoning Bylaw review will address new Standards on a City-wide basis car pooling and publ Actions Time Frame Responsibility Status March 2013 Owner Resources 3.3.1.
-Develop and implement an Employee Trip Reduction/active transportation strategy for City staff.
-This may include such initiatives as: Increasing incentives and opportunities for car pooling; Participating in public transit promotions with incentives; and Exploring work arrangements to reduce SOV travel such as flex time and tele-work options for employees.
-Ongoing Strategic & Corporate Services Engineering and Public Works Finance Planning & Human Resources The Smart Commute North Toronto-Vaughan Employee Trip Reduction program continues to be a cornerstone of our Employee Education strategy.
-The current program includes an online ridematching service, emergency ride home program, yearly events and education campaigns.
-Improvements in the past year have included installing electric vehicle parking spots at City Hall, increasing the number of carpool spots at City Hall and installing carpool spots at Woodbridge Yard as well as the JOC.
-A Follow-up Commuting Survey was completed in 2012.
-The results and recommendations were presented to Senior Management Team in May 2013.
+Zoning By- law review will address new Standards on a City-wide basis